Augusta, Western Australia: History

 During the 1880s, an expansion of the timber industry occurred following the construction of a timber mill at nearby Kudardup and the completion of jetties at Hamelin Bay and Flinders Bay.

-Augusta was a stopping place on the Busselton to Flinders Bay branch railway (now converted into a walking and cycling trail named the Wadandi Track), which was government run from the 1920s to the 1950s.
+Augusta was a stopping place on the Busselton to Flinders Bay railway line (now converted into a walking and cycling trail named the Wadandi Track), which was government run from the 1920s to the 1950s.
 Prior to that M. C. Davies had a timber railway system that went to both Hamelin Bay and Flinders Bay jetties in the 1890s.

 The Town Beach whale stranding, 1986.

 On 30 July 1986, a pod of 114 false killer whales became stranded at Town Beach, Augusta.
-In a three-day operation, co-ordinated by the Department of Conservation and Land Management, volunteers from around Western Australia, including forestry workers, wildlife officers, surfers and townsfolk, carried 96 of the whales on trucks to more sheltered waters.
+In a three-day operation, co-ordinated by the Department of Conservation & Land Management, volunteers from around Western Australia, including forestry workers, wildlife officers, surfers and townsfolk, carried 96 of the whales on trucks to more sheltered waters.
 The surviving whales were then successfully guided out into the bay, flanked by a flotilla of boats, board riders and swimmers.
 A memorial to the rescue now overlooks Town Beach.

 The Augusta boat harbour on the coast towards Cape Leeuwin has replaced a range of points where boats have operated from between the mouth of the Blackwood River around to the area of the former Flinders Bay jetties.

 Many tourist websites and information conflate Augusta and Cape Leeuwin with features that exist nearby.
 The Augusta townsite now also includes the former separate Flinders Bay community at its southern end, where there had been a jetty, railway terminus, and whaling location.
 The new Augusta Boat Harbour to the south of Flinders Bay is well outside the townsite.

 In 2009, 2 Oceans FM was set up at the Augusta Community Centre and began broadcasting on 97.1 MHz FM.